gardener-community/hackathon/2023-05-22-Leverkusen/gardener-node-agent/readme.md

 By using the controller-runtime we can watch for the `node`, the`OSC` in the `secret`, and the shoot-access-token in the `secret`.
 If any of these object changed, and only then, the required action will take effect immediately.
 This will speed up operations and will reduce the load on the api-server of the shoot dramatically.

+## Scalability

+Actually the `cloud-config-downloader` add a random wait time before restarting the `kubelet` in case the `kubelet` was updated or a configuration change was made to it.
+This is required to reduce the load on the API server and the traffic on the internet uplink.
+It also reduces the overall downtime of the services in the cluster because every `kubelet` restart takes a node for several seconds into `NotReady` state which eventually interrupts service availability.

+TODO: The `gardener-node-agent` could do this in a much intelligent way because it watches the `node` object.
+The gardenlet could add some annotation which tells the `gardener-node-agent` to wait for the kubelet in a coordinated manner.
+The coordination could be in chunks of nodes and wait for them to finish and then start with the next chunk.
+Also a equal time spread is possible.

 ### Correctness

 The configuration of the `cloud-config-downloader` is actually done by placing a file for every configuration item on the disk on the worker node.
 This was done because parsing the content of a single file and using this as a value in `bash` reduces to something like `VALUE=$(cat /the/path/to/the/file)`.
 Simple but lacks validation, type safety and whatnot.